opencollective/opencollective-api/docs/postgres.md

 # PostgreSQL Database

-You need to have PostgreSQL > 15.x.
+You need to have PostgreSQL > 16.x.

-In production, we're currently running 16.4.

 ## Installation